 Skip to 0 minutes and 4 secondsI am looking after my brother's children.
 They are young and I am making sure they don't make poor choices in their life due to lack of a guardian.
 I am happy to do this as I am protecting them from making bad decisions.
-I am looking after a child whom I have blood relationship with and another one that I am not related to.
-I have with me my nephew, brother and another child with whom I have no blood relationship.
-I choose to look after them out of personal conviction, I believe I can offer them better care than them living on their own at the community centre.
+I am looking after a child I have a blood relationship with and another one that I am not related to.
+I have with me my nephew, brother and another child who I have no blood relationship with.
+I choose to look after them out of personal conviction.
+I believe I can offer them better care than them living on their own at the community centre.

-Skip to 0 minutes and 39 secondsI am happy to engage in this and the children I am looking after are very disciplined and respectful.
-I also believe this will be in their best interest for now and in building a bright future for themselves.
-I am raising them just like father or a mother would do things.
-We mutually care for each other, I want to protect them from running into any problem and they do the same.
+Skip to 0 minutes and 39 secondsI am happy to do this and the children I am looking after are very disciplined and respectful.
+I also believe this will be in their best interest for now and help build a bright future for them.
+I am raising them just like a father or a mother would.
+We look out for each other.
+I want to protect them from running into any problems and they do the same.
 I am very happy to do that.

 Skip to 1 minute and 15 secondsMy name is Tesfahiwot Tsegay I am looking after my brother-in-law.
 He is my wife's brother.
-I am doing this to protect him from making poor choices in life and to make him a clear minded individual.
+I am doing this to protect him from making poor choices in life and to help him think more clearly about things.
 I am happy to do this.

 Skip to 1 minute and 40 secondsI am looking after my brother and cousin.
-Children who live here on their own could grow up without a parent as opposed growing up with someone who acquired the skills to raise them properly.
-I brought them with me to raise them so that they can grow up with real sense of family and on great foundation so that they attend school.
-I am happy to look after them and thrilled to know that they are growing on root and foundation of parenting.
+Children who live here on their own could grow up without a parent as opposed to growing up with someone has the skills to raise them properly.
+I brought them with me to raise them so that they can grow up with a real sense of family and a strong foundation so that they attend school.
+I am happy to look after them and thrilled to know that they are growing with this firm foundation.
 I am raising my niece.
 I am pleased to look after her.
 I raised her since she was three months old.
 I am pleased to be here today.

 Kinship care in a refugee camp - the voices of kinship carers